MicrosoftDocs/sql-docs/docs/ssma/mysql/executing-the-ssma-console-mysqltosql.md

 Requires one or several metabase nodes as command line parameter.

 1.  `object-name:` Specifies the object(s) whose scripts are to be saved .
-(It can have indivdual object names or a group object name)
+(It can have individual object names or a group object name)

 2.  `object-type:` specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").